16 apps and tools that help CEOs stay productive and successful

 As for organizing their calendars, Calendly is a popular option for people who want to cut back on email correspondence while scheduling meetings.
 (Don’t we all?)
 “I use Calendly to allow others to schedule a meeting with me without having to go back and forth to find availability,” says Hussein Fazal, the CEO of travel startup SnapTravel.
 (Fazal also uses the tool Streak to keep track of “what feels like an infinite amount of email threads.”)

-Nicole Gibbons, the founder of paint startup Clare, uses the app Fantastical, which translates language like “dinner at 7 p.m. next Thursday” into calendar events.
+Nicole Gibbons, the CEO of paint startup Clare, uses the app Fantastical, which translates language like “dinner at 7 p.m. next Thursday” into calendar events.
 “It places a calendar icon in my menu bar,” she says, “and I can use natural language to add new items to my calendar without having to switch windows.”

 For finding your focus